Frederik-D-Weber/cosleep/README.md

 # Requirements
 ## EEG
-1. OpenBCI Cyton board (optionally a daisy module)
+1. OpenBCI Cyton board (optionally a daisy module) v1 v2 v3
 1. EEG electrodes
 1. Battery/Power pack
-1. Other stuff to record polysomnography
+1. Other 'stuff' to record polysomnography
 1. Motivation to built a little (you can do it!)
 ...see tutorial [here](https://www.spisop.org/openbci/)